 High Performance (or Pressure) Liquid Chromatography (HPLC) uses analytical chemistry to determine the presence of and estimate the concentration of numerous substances.
 To separate and identify individual components in a sample, HPLC uses known chemical characteristics.

-Each component's affinity for the column’s packing materials determines its retention time in the stationary phase.
-Miniscule beads are packed into the column, increasing the contact surface area to attract the sought-after molecules in the sample.
+- Each component's affinity for the column’s packing materials determines its retention time in the stationary phase.
+Minuscule beads are packed into the column, increasing the contact surface area to attract the sought-after molecules in the sample.